dotnet/upgrade-assistant/README.md

 ### Installation steps

-The tool can be installed as a .NET CLI tool by running: `dotnet tool install -g upgrade-assistant --add-source https://pkgs.dev.azure.com/dnceng/public/_packaging/dotnet-tools/nuget/v3/index.json`
+The tool can be installed as a .NET CLI tool by running: `dotnet tool install -g Microsoft.DotNet.UpgradeAssistant.Cli --add-source https://pkgs.dev.azure.com/dnceng/public/_packaging/dotnet-tools/nuget/v3/index.json`

-Similarly, because the Upgrade Assistant is installed as a .NET CLI tool, it can be easily updated by running: `https://pkgs.dev.azure.com/dnceng/public/_packaging/dotnet-tools/nuget/v3/index.json`
+Similarly, because the Upgrade Assistant is installed as a .NET CLI tool, it can be easily updated by running: `dotnet tool update -g Microsoft.DotNet.UpgradeAssistant.Cli --add-source https://pkgs.dev.azure.com/dnceng/public/_packaging/dotnet-tools/nuget/v3/index.json`

 Note that if you add the source to [NuGet's configuration](https://docs.microsoft.com/nuget/consume-packages/configuring-nuget-behavior) you may omit the `--add-source` parameter.